JuliaGraphics/Luxor.jl/docs/src/text.md

 textpath
 ```

-## Font dimensions ("Toy" API only)
+## Text and font dimensions ("Toy" API only)

-The `textextents(str)` function gets an array of dimensions of the string `str`, given the current font.
+The `textextents(str)` function returns the dimensions of the string `str`, given the current font.
+There has to be a current drawing before this function is called.

+`width` and `height` are stored in elements 3 and 4.
+The first two elements are the offsets ("bearings") from the reference point (green) to the bounding box.
+The last two elements determine where the next ("advance") character should start (blue).

 ![textextents](assets/figures/textextents.png)

-The green dot is the text placement point and reference point for the font, the yellow circle shows the text block's x and y bearings, and the blue dot shows the advance point where the next character should be placed.

 ```@docs
 textextents
 ```

+!!! note

-There is currently no equivalent for the "Pro" API.
+    There is currently no equivalent of this function for the "Pro" API.

 ## Labels

 The `label()` function places text relative to a specific point, and you can use compass
-points to indicate where it should be.
-So `:N` (for North) places a text label directly above the point.
+points or angles to indicate where it should be.
+So `:N` (for North) places a text label directly above the point, as does `3π/2`.

 ```@example
 using Luxor # hide